Business Finance You Don't Have To Pay Back*

 Factoring's Advantage Over Crowdfunding And Bank Term Loans

 If you want business finance that you don't have to pay back* invoice finance (invoice factoring and invoice discounting) could be your answer, in the right circumstances.
 This gives it a huge advantage over forms of finance such as crowdfunding loans or bank loans.
-In both cases, the normal course of events is for the business to make monthly payments, over an agreed term, to pay off the sum of the loan and the interest that the funder adds in order to make a profit.
+In both cases, the normal course of events is for the business to make monthly payments, over an agreed term, to pay off the sum of the loan and the interest that the funder adds to make a profit.
 OK, you can raise equity investment through CF, but not without giving away some ownership of your business.
 This is not the case with IF.

 Overdraft Vs Factoring